 Higher Secondary was the final examination that we took at my school.
-Those were the last few days when we were required to wear the uniform.
-We also had to attend extra classes during those days.
+Those were the last few days when we were required to wear the uniform and attend extra classes.
 Naturally, I would be late catching the tram home.
 That is when I saw her for the first time.

 She would come to the same tram stop and would get down at the stop where I would.
 Then she would walk away in another direction towards her home.
-I never followed her to find out where she stayed, in spite of my curiosity to do so.
-I saw her everyday and it soon became a habit.
+I never followed her to find out where she stayed, in spite of my burgeoning curiosity to do so.
+But I saw her everyday and soon it became a ritual.

 We saw each other every day.
 We often exchanged glances but never spoke to each other.
-At times, when I would reach early at the tram stop, I would intentionally skip a couple of trams and wait for her to come and then ride the same car with her.
-Those days when I would reach later than usual, I would look out for her, but in vain.
-One such day, as I was about to cross the road, a tram left the stop and I saw her, not on the leaving tram but at the stop.
-Maybe she had seen me coming.
-I acknowledged her that day with a smile and she smiled back.
+At times, when I would reach earlier than usual at the tram stop, I would intentionally skip a couple of trams and wait for her to arrive in order to ride in the same car with her.
+The days when I would reach later than usual, I would look out for her, but in vain.
+One such day, as I was about to cross the road, I saw her- not on the leaving tram but at the stop.
+Maybe she had seen me coming, I assumed.
+I acknowledged her presence that day with a smile and she smiled back.

 It was late in April.
-Our school days were coming to end, with us counting the days before our forthcoming examinations.
+Our school session was coming to end and we were counting days before our forthcoming examinations.
 That day, no sooner than I left the school, the Nor’wester struck.
-It not being the rainy season, I was not prepared for the lashing rain.
+Since it was not the rainy season, I was caught unawares and not prepared for the lashing rain.
 When I reached the stop I could not see her.
 Drenched and miserable, I sought shelter under a tree, and waited for her.

-As she bent her head, the long strands fell over her face.
-She shook her head vigorously to shake off the excess water.
-Her silky hair flicked across my cheeks with a sweet whiff of Jabakusum hair oil.
-Reflexively I caressed my cheek with my palm, brushing away the water droplets.
-She realised what had happened and her hand now flew to my cheek and stayed there a while.
+As she bent her head, the long strands fell all over her face.
+She shook her head vigorously to shake off the excess water and her silky hair flicked across my cheeks with a sweet whiff of Jabakusum hair oil.
+Instinctively, I caressed my cheek with my palm, brushing away the water droplets.
+She realized what had happened and her hand flew to my cheek and rested there a while.

 “Sorry,” she said, before removing her hand.
 I mumbled something, perhaps saying it was all right.
-She quietly tied her hair, covered it with a fresh scarf from her bag.
-It was time for us to get off the tram.
+She quickly tied her hair, covered it with a fresh scarf from her bag and there was nothing more said between us.
+Soon, it was time for us to get off the tram.

 This was the most romantic moment I have experienced.
 And shall remain so forever.